Brianna Ferreira

 Overall Description:

 Brianna has a true passion for supporting people through the most challenging moments of their lives.
-With about 20 years of experience, she has a unique gift of remaining calm and compassionate as she guides clients through emotional distress, relationship challenges, times of crisis and traumatic loss.
-She accompanies her clients one step at a time as they move from deep despair to newfound joy.
-Brianna has a gentle spirit and a depth of kindness that infuses her work, and she creates a safe place for people to heal when things fall apart, so they can find their way to a new beginning.
-She has been inspired by the resilience in her clients, many of them realizing along their healing journey that the very thing that caused the most pain has become that which makes life most meaningful.
+With about 20 years of experience, she has a unique gift of remaining calm and compassionate as she skillfully guides clients through moments of emotional distress, relationship challenges, times of crisis and traumatic loss.
+She accompanies her clients one step at a time as they move from the depths of despair and overwhelm to newfound joy and resilience.
+Brianna has a gentle spirit and a depth of kindness that infuses her work.
+She creates a safe place for people to heal when things fall apart, so they can find their way through the dark night to a new and potentially more fulfilling way of being in the world.
+She has been inspired by the resilience in each of her clients, many of them realizing along the way that the very thing that caused the most pain led them to the most meaningful transformations.

 Experience: